 ALEC has been supporting the establishment of a community garden in Alice Springs since 2007, and continues to provide ongoing organisational support.
 The Alice Springs Community Garden (ASCG) has come to be a thriving hub of activity with more than 30 personal and community gardening plots, bush medicine and mandala gardens, a cob oven and regular working bees and community events.
 The garden is run by a volunteer committee and recently became a Garden for Wildlife member.

-Regular community events and open days are held at the ASCG, and provide an opportunity to learn more about best arid zone gardening practices.
+Regular community events are held at the ASCG, and provide an opportunity to learn more about best arid zone gardening practices.

 Check out the latest news on the community garden blog.